Probably not the easiest thing in the world to learn!

 When you’re speaking Chinese, you’ll probably be speaking in short sentences and phrases at the beginning.

-Use this beginner stage as a chance to really be disciplined about the tones, and try to use them as accurately as you can when you speak.
+Be disciplined about the Chinese tones at this beginner stage.
+And try to use them as accurately as you can when you speak.

 But starting really slowly and carefully and speeding up gradually will pay off in the end, as you find that you’re producing much more accurate Chinese.